Experimental detection of quantum coherent evolution through the violation of Leggett-Garg-type inequalities

-\emph{Heralded storage of single photons in polarization dependent AFC.} Fig. 2 shows the experimental setup for investigating the evolution of collective atomic excitations in macroscopically separated crystals.
-It has three different parts: The source of narrow band photon pairs, the laser system for polarization-dependent AFC preparation and the sample with Nd$^{3+}$:YVO$_4$ crystals for the dynamical evolution of the delocalized excitation.
+where $\varphi=2\pi\delta t+\varphi_0$.
+To probe the atomic state, the atomic excitation is converted back to single photon through the AFC echo emission.
+The atomic state $|D\rangle$ and $|A\rangle$ corresponds to photonic polarization states of $H+V$ and $H-V$, respectively.

-Photon pairs are produced with type-II spontaneous parametric down conversion (SPDC) process in a 20-mm PPKTP crystal.
-The non-linear crystal is pumped by pulsed light at 440 nm, yielding degenerate photon pairs with the $H$-polarized idler photons and the $V$-polarized signal photons.
-The initial spectral width of the photons is approximately 150 GHz, which is a factor of $10^3$ larger than the 100 MHz bandwidth of the AFC quantum memories.
-To improve the signal-to-noise (SNR) ratio, the photons are filtered by the gratings and the etalon to achieve a bandwidth of approximately 700 MHz.
-The pulsed operation of the photon source further improves the SNR as a result of the temporal separation of the retrieved photons from the transmitted noise.
+Fig. 2 shows the experimental setup for investigating the evolution of collective atomic excitation.
+Photon pairs are produced with a type-II spontaneous parametric down conversion (SPDC) process in a periodically poled potassium titanyl phosphate (PPKTP) crystal.
+The nonlinear crystal is pumped by pulsed light at 440 nm, yielding degenerate photon pairs with the $H$-polarized idler ($i$) photons and the $V$-polarized signal ($s$) photons.
+The pulse sequence for AFC preparation is shown in Fig. 1(b), in which the frequency of pump light is swept over 100 MHz in a 500 $\mu$s cycle and its amplitude has been modulated periodically.
+The $H$- and $V$-polarized lights are independently programmed to give the desired polarization-dependent AFC structures.